clydebarrow/esphome-docs-hugo/content/components/display/lcd_display.md

 ## lcd_pcf8574 Component

 `lcd_pcf8574` is for LCD displays with a PCF8574 GPIO expander module connected to all the data pins.
-This has the benefit that you only need to connect two data wires to the ESP instead of the six or ten as with the [lcd-gpio](#lcd-gpio).
+This has the benefit that you only need to connect two data wires to the ESP instead of the six or ten as with the [lcd_gpio Component](#lcd-gpio).
 The communication happens via [I²C Bus](#i2c), you need to have an `i2c:` section in your configuration.

 {{< img src="lcd-pcf8574.jpg" alt="Image" caption="LCD Display with a PCF8574 board attached on the back" width="75.0%" class="center" >}}